-When ripping long boards or large panels always use a remote
+When ripping long boards or large panels always use a remote work support or enlist trained competent help.

 Feed the work-piece through the saw keeping it indexed against the Rip Fence.
 Use smooth, steady pressure and employ a push stick if necessary (Fig. 44).